Fall 2021

 After a couple of days at Howard Lake, drove to meet friends of C&O who live at Deka Lake on a lakefront property.
 Beautiful spot, lovely setting, large treed acreage with lots of room for the dogs to run.
 It was here that J not feeling well due to flu symptoms decided to leave and head for home…

 Thinking the drive all the way back to Whistler was a bit daunting, J decided to stop at Goldpan Provincial Park along the Thompson River, but alas the campsite has been closed since the fire destroyed the Village of Lytton & continued to burn the valley northward for most of July & August.
 The devastation was overwhelming, seeing the mountains scorched, in some cases right along side the Trans-Canada Hwy.
 In order to return to Lillooet, a drive through the burnt remains of Lytton was necessary, the road through the town fenced & tarped to prevent ‘lookie-loos’ from stopping & gawking.
 Stopping was prohibited & security people were everywhere to ensure compliance.
-Needless to say, witnessing the destruction first hand was humbling… a sad scene indeed.
+Needless to say, witnessing the destruction first hand was humbling …a sad scene indeed.
 One can only hope that Lytton will be rebuilt sooner than later.
-CBC’s ‘Still Standing’ did a show (episode 7) all about Lytton a few years back, a glimpse what this little town looked like before… a really good watch.
+CBC’s ‘Still Standing’ did a show (season 1 – episode 7) all about Lytton a few years back, a glimpse what this little town looked like before …a really good watch.

 7 Comments